MA International Relations

-You will find this one-year, full-time master’s degree a rich, exciting experience from the start.
-Part of a cohort living the same experience, you will form helpful relationships of support and friendship with each other.
+You will find this one-year, full-time Master’s degree a rich, exciting experience from the start.
+As part of a cohort living the same experience, you will form helpful relationships of support and friendship with each other.

 Face to face teaching will take place through lectures, seminars, and workshops during your first two semesters.
 In the first semester, you’ll take the core module, International Relations Theory, along with two other modules of your choice.
-These include modules such as global governance and emerging powers, war games, diplomacy and strategy or religion and international security.
+These include modules such as global governance and emerging powers, war games, diplomacy and strategy or methods of social enquiry.
 Then you’ll take another three in the Spring semester, again choosing from a number of options depending on your interests.
-For example, you may wish to specialise in European politics, perspectives on globalisation, or American foreign policy.
+For example, you may wish to specialise in European politics, perspectives on globalisation, the foreign relations of China and Japan in the modern world, or American foreign policy.

 Optional A Modules(Credits: 40)

 Whilst the University will make every effort to offer the modules listed, changes may sometimes be made arising from the annual monitoring, review and update of modules.
 Where this activity leads to significant (but not minor) changes to programmes and their constituent modules, the University will endeavour to consult with students and others.
 It is also possible that the University may not be able to offer a module for reasons outside of its control, such as the illness of a member of staff.
 In some cases optional modules can have limited places available and so you may be asked to make additional module choices in the event you do not gain a place on your first choice.
 Where this is the case, the University will inform students.